bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-In modern website navigation, the user interface is all about functionality.
-You learned about the most common navigation components, like the horizontal navigation bar, or navbar.
+<p>In modern website navigation, the user interface is all about functionality.
+You learned about the most common navigation components, like the horizontal navigation bar, or navbar.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-b.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->